Send Individually Personalized Newsletters With AI

 The sad fact is, newsletters are a great marketing tool, but many marketing teams treat them as an afterthought or don't have the time to make a newsletter really drive value for an audience.

-An AI-powered company hopes to change that. rasa.io is a platform that uses AI to generate personalized "Smart Newsletters."
+An AI-powered company hopes to change that.

+rasa.io gives companies the ability to create individually personalized newsletters with AI.
 These newsletters increase reader engagement, because they provide content tailored to a subscriber's individual preferences.
 And the data generated by these newsletters allows brands to better understand what readers want.

 We spoke with Jared Loftus, Chief Revenue Office at rasa.io, to learn more.

 In a single sentence or statement, describe your company.